What to Expect at Your Naturalization Interview

 • If you have recently been arrested or done anything else that would cause you to change your answer to any of the "no" answers in Part 5 of the Form N-400 to “yes.”

 If either of the above are true, it may not only affect your eligibility for citizenship, but your right to remain in the United States.
-See an immigration attorney immediately.
+See an immigration attorney before going to the interview.

 Testing Your English Ability